 Determining the fair rate of return for regulated companies in the absence of these market forces is not simple, and requires complex financial analysis.
 The AUC determines the rate of return through something called the generic cost of capital proceeding.
 In this proceeding, the utilities and

 representatives of residential and commercial consumers present to the Commission analysis, evidence and financial experts review of utilities’ finances, credit ratings, credit markets, economic trends and other influencing factors.
 These proceedings are held every few years to update and review economic and financial developments since the last proceeding.

 Generic cost of capital proceedings set the approved rate of return for equity (also known as return on equity) that is used in setting customer rates.
 Return on equity is calculated to compensate investors based on other comparable types of investment alternatives.
-The 2017 return on equity was set at 8.5 per cent for all utilities.
+The 2021 return on equity, as determined in Decision 24110-D01-2020, was set at 8.5 per cent for all utilities.

 Generic cost of capital proceedings also determine each regulated utility’s ratio of equity and debt that is also used in setting customer rates (also called the deemed equity ratio).
-Historically, this split has been around 60 per cent debt and 40 per cent equity.
+In Decision 24110-D01-2020 the AUC determined that for 2021, all of the distribution and transmission utilities will have a deemed equity ratio of 37 per cent, with the exception of AltaGas, which will have a deemed equity ratio of 39 per cent.
 One of the factors the Commission considers in determining this deemed equity ratio is an assessment of the risks faced by the utility.